Atiyakh/Fluxon/README.md

 # Fluxon

-Fluxon is a lightweight Python backend framework that simplifies backend development.
+Fluxon is a lightweight python-based general-purpose network engine.
 It offers routing, secure communication, session handling, and database management, making it an excellent choice for building server-side applications.

 ---